Helpful prior learning:

 (Credit: Thomon, CC BY-SA 4.0)

-A budget deficit occurs when a state spends more than it collects in taxes; a surplus is the reverse.
-To cover a deficit, governments borrow by selling bonds, promising to repay with interest.
+A budget deficit occurs when a state spends more than it collects in taxes; a budget surplus is the reverse.
+To cover a deficit, states borrow by selling bonds, promising to repay with interest.
 The total owed is the national debt, often compared with national income as the debt-to-GDP ratio (Figure 3).

 Borrowing does more than fill budget gaps.
 Government bonds can provide a safe place for savers such as pension funds, to hold money over long periods.
-Borrowing enables states to smooth out spending across years when the economy is weak and tax receipts are low.
+Borrowing enables states to smooth out spending across years when the economy is weak and tax revenues are low.
 It also supports long-term investment in infrastructure and climate action.

 Worries about the national debt matter most for countries that borrow in foreign currencies, such as US dollars or euros, or rely heavily on global investors.
-These governments must repay their debts in a currency they do not control.
+These states must repay their debts in a currency they do not control.
 If the value of their own currency falls, their debts become harder to repay because it takes more local money to buy the foreign currency they owe.
 Investors may also lose confidence if they fear inflation, political instability, or a weaker exchange rate.
-To attract them back, governments often have to raise interest rates, which makes borrowing more expensive and can slow the economy.
+To attract them back, states often have to raise interest rates, which makes borrowing more expensive and can slow the economy.

 Countries that issue and borrow mainly in their own currency face different conditions.
 Their governments and central banks can usually keep borrowing costs stable because they can create or buy their own bonds when needed.